WHAT'S THE BEST SWEETENER?

 When gathering and filtering information, most of us are not aware, but we all have flaws in our reasoning process.
 We tend to listen more carefully and pay attention to information that supports our viewpoints or existing knowledge while ignoring evidence to the contrary.
 Called confirmation bias, it acts at a subconscious level.
-To change your beliefs, you need to be aware of that.
+To change our beliefs, we need to be aware of that.

-If a litany of facts about a sweetener's safety and its approval by a hundred countries is not enough to help you have a rational decision making, it will require overcome these ingrained biases.
+If a litany of facts about a sweetener's safety and its approval by a hundred countries is not enough to help us have rational decision making, it will require overcome these ingrained biases.
 Skepticism is a good thing.
 However, we are good at being skeptical when information conflicts with our viewpoints.
 We are bad at being skeptical when data is in line with our existing knowledge.